bhawke/product-starter-kit/README.md

 ## TODO
 * Create proper landing page
-* Add gulp task to deploy to github pages & deploy this starter kit to it
 * Add documentation to point a custom domain to the project page
 * Include google analytics
 * Include feedback capabilities (firebase to store date???)